Saturday, October 30, 2021

 EJ then starred in the movie of the Who's Tommy and performed the group's "Pinball Wizard".
 Elton wore 54-inch high fiberglass boots which were actually stilts for that performance.

-Pete Townshend, who wrote the song for the Who, described John's recording session in who autobiography, Who I Am:
+Pete Townshend, who wrote the song for the Who, described John's recording session in the Who autobiography, Who I Am:

 Elton arrived at the Battersea studio in a